 It is a capital mistake to theorize before one has data.Arthur Conan Doyle

-CERF+ conducts research to achieve a better understanding of the challenges faced by professional craft artists and to assist them in removing obstacles to the success of their careers and businesses.
+CERF+ conducts research to achieve a better understanding of the challenges faced by professional artists working in craft disciplines and to assist them in removing obstacles to the success of their careers and businesses.

 Sustaining Careers: A Study of the Status of U.S. Craft Artists

 CERF+’s 2013 survey of American craft artists, examines attitudes about craft trends, sales and income, insurance, emergency preparedness and recovery, and plans for their legacy.
 It also provides updates and comparison data with our 2004 national research study.
 Read the full study here.

 Between February and December 2007 members of six media-focused national craft organizations participated in a survey conducted by CERF+ on a variety of topics related to business insurance.
 Analysis was completed and a report was issued in February 2010.
 Continue reading>>

 CERF+ Survey of Gulf Coast Beneficiaries (post Katrina)